 When the glue has dried up, you can then take out your artistic skills to paint the tree as you wish.
 If you have any glitter, adding this brings a nice touch.

-If you'd like to read similar articles to How to Make a Christmas Tree from Waste Material, we recommend you browse around our Festivities & Celebrations category.
+If you want to read similar articles to How to Make a Christmas Tree from Waste Material, we recommend you visit our Festivities & Celebrations category.